 DC Industrial Liquidating Trust Recent SEC Filings

-Have you suffered investment losses in DC Industrial Liquidating Trust?
+Did you lose money investing in DC Industrial Liquidating Trust at the recommendation of your financial advisor?
 If so, The White Law Group may be able to help you recover your losses through FINRA arbitration.

 The White Law Group is investigating potential securities fraud claims involving broker-dealers’ improper recommendation that investors purchase high-risk non-traded REIT investments, like DC Industrial Liquidating Trust.
 Many investors are not fully aware of the problems and risks associated with these investments before purchasing them.